 …they shall set up the abomination that makes desolate… Daniel 11:31

 The pig had been declared by God to be an unclean animal (see Leviticus 11:7).
-Sacrificing a pig to Zeus in the same physical location that had been used by the priests to offer sacrifices unto God would have been horrifying to the Judeans.
-Scattering it’s blood throughout their temple (rebuilt) in Jerusalem added insult to injury.
+Sacrificing a pig to Zeus in the same physical location that had been used by the priests to offer sacrifices unto God would have been horrifying to the Judeans of the day.
+Scattering it’s blood throughout their rebuilt temple in Jerusalem added insult to injury.
 But was this act the abomination of desolation spoken of by Daniel?

 As a side note: the sudden death of king Antiochus IV in 164 BC is recorded in 2Maccabees as having been due to his body being infested with worms, from which he suffered excruciating bowel pain.
 It is interesting to note that king Herod (Herod the Great), who died shortly after the birth of the LORD Jesus, is said to have suffered “an excruciatingly painful, putrefying illness of uncertain cause.”
 The Scriptures record that Herod the Great’s grandson, king Herod Agrippa I, died similarly: